 I made this Thomas the Train cake for my three year-old nephew Zach who just loves Thomas.
 It was such a joy to see his face light up as soon as I brought this cake to their house.

-The front and sides of the cake were decorated with trains on rolling hills.
-The train cars were made out of fruit-by-the-foot fruit leather, the car contents with assorted candy sprinkles, the train wheels with M&Ms, the trees out of green marshmallows.
-The rolling hills were made out of tinted rolled fondant.
-The billowing clouds were piped meringue buttercream.
+The front and sides of the cake are decorated with trains on rolling hills.
+The train cars are made out of fruit-by-the-foot fruit leather, the car contents with assorted candy sprinkles, the train wheels with M&Ms, the trees out of green marshmallows.
+The rolling hills are made out of tinted rolled fondant.
+The billowing clouds are piped meringue buttercream.